rchincha/project-stacker.github.io/docs/user_guide/annotation_support.md

       a.b.c.key: abc_val
       p.q.r.key: pqr_val

-While `config` section supports a similar `labels`, it is more pertitent to the image runtime.
+While the `config` section supports a similar `labels`, it is more pertinent to the image runtime.
 On the other hand, `annotations` is intended to be image-specific metadata aligned with the
 [annotations in the image spec](https://github.com/opencontainers/image-spec/blob/main/annotations.md).